 It reminds me of when PageMaker came along (late 80s/early 90s) and convinced everyone that secretaries could design company newsletters (remember print-based newsletters?).
 As though inadequate technology had been the only thing preventing secretaries from being designers and layout artists.
 Eventually, people began to understand that handing someone a piece of software doesn’t make them a designer, just like handing someone a hammer doesn’t make them a carpenter, and handing someone a microphone doesn’t make them a singer.

 Until Artificial Intelligence develops to the point that human judgment and expertise is inferior or redundant, DIY websites will nearly always show signs of lack of expertise and judgment.
 Worse, the DIY builder locks site owners into its existing solutions, which were built with a be-all-things-to-all-people approach, with no means of providing a truly customized solution.
 So, site owners get something sort of close, but not exactly what they want, and they learn to live with it.

 Do Site Owners Really Want to Design Their Own Sites?

 Well, clearly a lot of site owners think they do.
 But I’ve talked to many who changed their mind after a few weeks of struggling with it.
 They concluded that there are a lot of other things their business needs them to do – things they’re good at doing, and enjoy doing.
 After fooling around with a DIY site builder, many are frustrated and more than willing to turn the project over to a professional.

 Does DIY Save Money?

 I understand the value of saving money.
 Maybe, in the short run, you can save some money with a DIY site, but it’s not free.
-If you factor in the value of the time spent creating the site (your time has value, right?), there are often minimal or no savings compared to hiring a web developer.
+If you factor in the value of your time spent creating the site (your time has value, right?), there are often minimal or no savings compared to hiring a web developer.
 And DIY monthly hosting fees can be higher than hosting on a good business-grade webhost.